mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 ### Create Content Item

-{% include note.html content="To fill in a content item with data you must create previously a structure for the module.
+{% include note.html content="To fill in a content item with data you must create previously a content structure.
 Otherwise the fields will not be available in the CMS." %}

 - Access the left panel menu '*Content*'.
-- Click in the list the module you want to create a Content Item for.
+- Click in the list the Content structure you want to create a Content Item for.
 - In the tabs, select the '*Content tab*'.
 - In the action button bar, click on the ‘New content item' button.
 - Fill in the title and the fields you want to be present.